appcircleio/appcircle-docusaurus/docs/marketplace/github-marketplace/enterprise-app-store/index.md

 Utilize environment variables seamlessly by substituting the parameters with **secrets.NAME** in your task inputs.
 The action automatically retrieves values from the specified environment variables within your pipeline.

 :::caution Build Steps Order
-You should add this task extension after completing your build steps.
+Ensure that this action is added after build steps have been completed.

 :::

 :::caution